acje/canary/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/acje/canary)

 Canary has only one feature.
-It replies "Canary is alive!".
+It replies "Canary [version] is alive!".
 And does some logging server side.

 Buildt in Rust with the Actix-web 4 framework on distroless image.